ThirdSpaceLearning/prompty_library/education/guidelines.md

 - Avoid repeating the student's name in every message.
 - Ensure that numbers and their pronunciations are not mentioned together in the same message.
 - Follow any specific task instructions provided.
-- Always invoke the messageResponse tool with relevant parameters to respond to the student.
+- Always invoke the **messageResponse** tool with relevant messageType and parameters to respond to the student.
 - Strictly follow any request starting with the term "ACTION"